ukkiez/Dustforce-random-map-app/README.md

 ___
 > *Why does RMA need to know my Dustforce folder location?*

 In order to be as responsive as possible, RMA does not fetch data from [Dustkid.com](https://dustkid.com), but instead monitors the `split.txt` file locally to determine whether you've completed levels and the completion score you got for them.
-This file is a feature from Dustmod, which constantly updates it throughout playing.
+This file is a feature from Dustmod, which consistently updates it after each level completion.

 Most of the time RMA can find it automatically.
 However, if the installation is in an unexpected location then you'll have to follow the instructions in the App.
 This amounts to just selecting your Dustforce folder, or any folder within it.
 You'll only need to do this the first time you open RMA.